sql-machine-learning/elasticdl/elasticdl_client/README.md

 # ElasticDL Client

-This is the client command-line tool for ElasticDL.
-We can use it to build Docker images for a distributed ElasticDL job and submit a train, evaluate or predict job to a Kubernetes cluster.
+ElasticDL client is a command-line tool.
+Users can use it to prepare Docker images for a distributed ElasticDL job and submit a train, evaluate or predict job to a Kubernetes cluster.